GEOG 586

 Project Overview

 Your report should describe your progress on the project with respect to the objectives you set for yourself in the final version of your proposal.
-The final paper should be no longer than 20 pages, inclusive of all elements specified in the list below.
+The final paper should be no more than 20 pages max! inclusive of all required elements specified in the list below, approximately 10,000 words, single spaced, and 11pt or 12pt sized font.
 As a reminder, the overall sequence and organization of the report should adhere to the following section headers and their content:

 • Paper TitleName, and Abstract -